-We chose a fanout of 2^16 items.
-This works out to a page size of 1MiB.
+We chose a fanout of 512.
+This works out to a page size of 4KiB which should be good for mmapped access on both SSD and spinning rust - a random read anywhere within the memory mapped index file should bring in exactly one node.
 Keys and values are both 64bit integers.
 We lay out nodes in breadth-first-search (BFS) order.

 For internal pages, the values are page-numbers pointing to a child page and keys are splitting keys.
 The unused splitting key at the start of the page is used to record the number of values in that page.